benmese1/cypress-automation/README.md

 1.)
 Install node.
     You can download and install node from here: https://nodejs.org/en/download/

-1.a) install cypress
-    cd into the folder that will contain your cypress repo and: npm install cypress --save-dev

 2.)
 Although typescript was not implemented in ths project for time reasons, if we feel the need to
     implement typescript in future, this is how you could do it:
     cd into project folder